MetOffice/lfric_core/lfric_build/README.md

 that the available compilation profiles can vary from site to site (see [Fab documentation](https://metoffice.github.io/fab/fab_base/config.html) for details).

-If Fab has issues finding a compiler, you can use the Fab debug option
+If Fab has issues finding a compiler, you can use the Fab debug command line option
 ```--available-compilers```, which will list all compilers and linkers Fab has
 identified as being available.